 HOSPITALITY HOMES provide accommodations in private homes, either free or at low cost, for families who wish to be near family members or friends in Boston hospitals.

 INDEPENDENCE HOUSE provides emergency help and continuing support for women who are victims of abuse or sexual assault.
-Services include crisis intervention, emergency safe shelter, counseling, court advocacy, and support for rape and incest victims.
+Services include crisis intervention, emergency safe shelter, counseling, court advocacy, and support for victims of rape and incest.

-LATHAM CENTERS The Latham School began in 1970 as a therapeutic residential program for girls aged 8-22 who had traumatic backgrounds and behavioral issues.
-Since then, Latham has evolved into a coed program for children and adults with complex special needs, including PTSD, Reactive Attachment Disorder, Autism, Depression, Anxiety, Learning Disabilities, and Prader-Willi Syndrome.
-PWS is a genetic disorder that results in lifelong cognitive limitations, behavioral issues, and an insatiable appetite.
+LATHAM CENTERS began in 1970 as a therapeutic residential program for girls aged 8-22 who had traumatic backgrounds and behavioral issues.
+Since then, Latham has evolved into a co-ed program for children and adults with complex special needs, including PTSD, Reactive Attachment Disorder, Autism, Depression, Anxiety, Learning Disabilities, and Prader-Willi Syndrome, a genetic disorder that results in lifelong cognitive limitations, behavioral issues, and insatiable appetite.
 Without food-security and the proper treatment, PWS is a life-threatening condition.
-Latham is the only program in the country that meets the complex needs of children, youth, and adults with PWS.
+Latham is the only program in the country that meets the complex needs of children, youth and adults with PWS.

-NAUSET TOGETHER WE CAN This agency is five days a week after school program for Orleans Middle School children.
-It provides monthly/bi-monthly evening activities for middle and high school students.
+NAUSET TOGETHER WE CAN is five days a week after school program for Orleans Middle School children.
+It provides monthly/bimonthly evening activities for middle and high school students.